McClellan Magnet High School

 McClellan Magnet High School has a rich history of being an exceptional school.
 Senator John L. McClellan officially dedicated the school, and McClellan can boast of many successes such as being the Model Technology High School for the LRSD, a Blue Ribbon school, and twice named the Top Business Education Program in the United States.
 McClellan's basketball program has won seven conference titles, finished as state champion runner-up twice and attended 18 consecutive State Tournaments.
 McClellan is also home to the Arkansas winner of the Wendy's High School Heisman Award.

-Mr. Clausey Myton is the interim principal of McClellan Magnet High School.
+Mr Henry Anderson Jr. is the principal of McClellan Magnet High School.
 He brings years of educational experience, and his committment and passion for excellence resonates from his love of serving as an instructional leader.
 This leadership will be perpetuated by the continuation of Professional Learning Communities.
 These learning communities were designed to organize teachers into smaller learning groups that focused on student achievement data, specific student learning expectations, and ACTAAP preparation.
 The teachers will utilize the learning community meetings to plan for formative assessment and skill development days.

 The academic house at McClellan helps to focus the students toward careers and job readiness.
 In the 9th grade, students share the same small team of teachers (9th grade teachers have common prep periods) who nurture them and teach them how to succeed in high school.
 In Business Finance, Multi-Media and Engineering, students are offered a variety of courses in financial planning, securities, banking, graphics design software, web design and computer aided design systems to produce and analyze products.
 EAST computer lab is offered for students who wish to explore advanced studies in a computer-related area.
 A school-wide computer network of 500+ computers connects students and teachers with each other and with the world.